 How To Clear Your Mind To Reduce Stress

-We might feel sad about a loved one who's no longer with us, or a difficult family member who is coming to visit, or a child who can't make it home for the holidays.
+We might feel negative emotions about a loved one who's no longer with us, a difficult family member who is coming to visit, or a child who can't make it home for the holidays.

 Here's how to clear your mind to reduce stress:

 In the morning when you awaken or before you begin your daily activities, take five minutes to do some intentional breathing.
 When we first wake up, we're often flooded with thoughts about our tasks and obligations for the day.

 Instead of giving in to all of those thoughts immediately, mentally set them aside and give yourself five minutes of freedom to clear thoughts and empty your mind.